Clinical Trials

 The Adenoid Cystic Carcinoma Research Foundation ('ACCRF') has compiled a list of clinical trials for ACC patients with progressive disease to consider.
 This website is updated periodically, but may not list all the pertinent and available trials.

-Update on recently opened trials in the UK - November 2025
+Update on trials in the UK - December 2025

 Trial Open: Relief for Dry Mouth (Xerostomia)